Corpus callosotomy: Alternatives

-Epilepsy is also currently treated by a less invasive process called vagus nerve stimulation.
+Epilepsy is also treated by a less invasive process called vagus nerve stimulation.
 This method utilizes an electrode implanted around the left vagus nerve within the carotid sheath in order to send electrical impulses to the nucleus of the solitary tract.
 However, corpus callosotomy has been proven to offer significantly better chances of seizure freedom compared with vagus nerve stimulation (58.0% versus 21.1% reduction in atonic seizures, respectively).
-If a focal area in the brain is generating severe seizures, it can sometimes be removed.